donapeqo/salesforce-files-download-scheduler/README.md

 This was a small implementation for a customer that I decided to clean up and put on GitHub, I guess there are tons of bugs in here so please feel free to contact me if you find any of those.

+Adding -

+- Option for deletion  downloaded files
+- Option for scheduling